 Following skin care tips that don’t work for their skin

 As I said before, use what suits your skin, not what is recommended by bloggers or not what is considered noncomedogenic but causes comedones on your skin.
-For example, the sunscreen I’ve bought for this summer, from a famous dermocosmetics brand, claimed to be noncomedogenic, for oily and acne-prone skin, actually is too heavy for my skin and causes comedones.
+For example, the sunscreen I’ve bought for summer once, from a famous dermocosmetics brand, claimed to be noncomedogenic, for oily and acne-prone skin, actually was too heavy for my skin and caused comedones.
 It’s not uncommon for mineral sunscreens to clog pores and cause comedones.

 Consuming not enough food rich in vitamins vital for skin

 Keep in mind that when it comes to taking vitamins, the more – the better is a wrong and terrible approach.
 Before taking any vitamins, consult with your healthcare provider and see the recommended dietary allowance or adequate intake.
 Taking huge doses of vitamins is dangerous, especially when it comes to vitamins D, A, E, and K which is why I’ve chosen what seems to be safe doses of vitamins vital for skin.
 However, check the adequate intake and upper tolerable limit chart on the website linked to above before the purchase.

 Vitamin D is vital for the immune system which is closely related to skin.
 Vitamin D helps protect the skin, helps fight inflammation and improves skin disorders such as dry skin and dermatitis.

 Magnesium helps skin recover faster, moreover, it helps to balance hormones.
 Magnesium should be taken together with vitamin B6 because vitamin B6 helps with cellular uptake of magnesium.